christianbradley/revise-rails/README.md

 ### Validation Errors

-If the JSON you passed was invalid, you will receive the following response:
+If the JSON parameters you passed were invalid, you will receive the following response:

 * Status: HTTP 422 UNPROCESSABLE ENTITY
 * Content-Type:application/json